damiankaczkowski/rpi-packages/README.md

 list of patches and Trac URLs are provided in next two<br/>
 chapters of this ReadMe.<br/>

+*Ooops* One more patch.. efl needs newer freetype2 than stock..
+So patch packages tree with this patch:
+[please wait]

 How to obtain dependant package tree?
 =====================================
 Use following 2 commands in your trunk's root:<br/>